getsentry/sentry-javascript/docs/install.rst

 Be aware however, that there are some trade-offs to this solution, as errors might provide less information due to them being "retriggered" instead of being caught from the original source.

 NOTE: This won't work when opening ``index.html`` or any other html file from the file system, as it doesn't support anonymous cross-origin scripts.
 The same thing can happen for any cross-origin scripts as well.
-To read more about it, see `What the heck is "Script error"?<https://blog.sentry.io/2016/05/17/what-is-script-error>`_.
+To read more about it, see `What the heck is Script error?<https://blog.sentry.io/2016/05/17/what-is-script-error>`_.

-To read un-minified source code for this loader, see `loader.js<https://github.com/getsentry/raven-js/blob/master/src/loader.js>`_
+To read un-minified source code for this loader, see `loader.js<https://github.com/getsentry/raven-js/blob/master/packages/raven-js/src/loader.js>`_

 Requirements
 ~~~~~~~~~~~~